rust-lang/book/second-edition/nostarch/chapter13.md

 * The performance of these two features (Spoiler alert: they’re faster than you might think!)

-Other Rust features are influenced by the functional style as well, such as pattern matching and enums, which we’ve covered in other chapters.
+Other Rust features, such as pattern matching and enums, which we’ve covered in other chapters, are influenced by the functional style as well.
 Mastering closures and iterators is an important part of writing idiomatic, fast Rust code, so we’ll devote this entire chapter to them.

 ## Closures: Anonymous Functions that Can Capture Their Environment

-Rust’s *closures* are anonymous functions you can save in a variable or pass as arguments to other functions.
-You can create the closure in one place, and then call the closure to evaluate it in a different context.
+Rust’s closures are anonymous functions you can save in a variable or pass as arguments to other functions.
+You can create the closure in one place and then call the closure to evaluate it in a different context.
 Unlike functions, closures can capture values from the scope in which they’re called.
 We’ll demonstrate how these closure features allow for code reuse and behavior